tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

 # Working with Files

 For almost every task you attempt with Python, you will need to 1) open and read data from existing text files; and 2) write the products of your code to new text files.
-Sometimes you will work with one file at a time, while other tasks will involve reading and writing to very large numbers of files.
-As hopefully you will see here, Python makes all of the above fairly straightforward.
+Sometimes you will work with one file at a time, while other tasks will involve reading and writing to multiple files and at some times large numbers of files.
+As hopefully you will see here, all of the above is fairly straightforward with Python.
 <p>&nbsp;</p>

 ## I. Input

 Input involves several steps

-- assigning the name of the file to a variable (based on its location), and opening a connection to the file (creating a file object with `open()`)
+- **A.** assigning the name of the file to a variable (based on its location), and opening a connection to the file (creating a file object with `open()`)
-- reading the contents of the file (`.read`)
+- **B.** reading the contents of the file (`.read`)
 <p>&nbsp;</p>

-### `open()`, along with the `r` (read) argument, can be used to open a connection (also could be called a file handle) to files stored on your computer.
+### A. Establishing file handles: `open()`can be used to open a connection (also could be called a file handle) to files stored in directories on your computer.

 <p>&nbsp;</p>